Get-Tony/ansible_runner_kit/README.md

 - **.gitignore:** Used to exclude files or directories from Git.
 SSH keys and other sensitive data must be included.
 More information can be found at [git-scm](https://git-scm.com/docs/gitignore).
 - **requirements.txt:** The Python packages required to run the Ansible playbook.
 - **requirements.dev.txt:** Additional Python packages required for development.
-- **run_playbook.sh:** Runs the named playbook, from the project directory, using Ansible-runner.
+- **ark.py:** Runs the named playbook, from the project directory, using Ansible-runner.
 Limits the artifacts to the last 7 runs.
 - **setup_environment.sh:** Creates a virtual environment and install the required Python packages.

 ## Requirements